Opinion | The GOP convention just ripped the mask off Trump’s corruption and lies

 Bondi once again served up the regurgitated tale in which Biden, as vice president, supposedly withheld U.S. aid to pressure a Ukrainian prosecutor to go easy on a company that was paying his son to sit on its board.

-But this is all nonsense: While Hunter’s flouting of appearances deserves criticism, there wasn’t an investigation of the company at the time, and Biden sought the prosecutor’s ouster because he was corrupt.
+But this is all nonsense: While Hunter Biden’s flouting of appearances deserves criticism, there wasn’t an investigation of the company at the time, and then-Vice President Biden sought the prosecutor’s ouster because the prosecutor was corrupt.
 This was U.S. policy, backed by international institutions.
-GOP Senators had no problem with it in real time.
+GOP senators had no problem with it in real time.

-As the Post fact checking team puts it, Bondi’s story is “fiction,” and in reality, Biden “was thwarting corruption, not abetting it.”
-Bondi also told a convoluted story about Hunter supposedly making a killing on a deal in China after flying there with his father on an official plane, but there’s no evidence to support this tale’s core assertions.
+As The Post’s fact-checking team puts it, Bondi’s story is “fiction,” and in reality, Joe Biden “was thwarting corruption, not abetting it.”
+Bondi also told a convoluted story about Hunter Biden supposedly making a killing on a deal in China after flying there with his father on an official plane, but there’s no evidence to support this tale’s core assertions.

 But what’s important for our purposes here is that Trump already got impeached for subverting our national security policy to the corrupt goal of making those false narratives about the Bidens and Ukraine appear true.
 Having failed to use the levers of government to corrupt our election once, Trump had Bondi simply keep on telling that same set of lies.

 Worse, Bondi’s display came on the same night that Trump again used the government to facilitate his reelection.
-Melania Trump spoke from the White House Rose Garden.
+First lady Melania Trump spoke from the White House Rose Garden.
 Trump staged a naturalization ceremony for a few immigrants at the White House with his acting homeland security chief.

 And Secretary of State Mike Pompeo delivered a convention speech from Jerusalem, in open defiance of his own legal adviser’s conclusion that “Senate-confirmed presidential appointees” may not “attend a political party convention or convention-related event.”